Keeping on top of your mental health while working at home

 2. Keep talking with your team members

-Working from home can be lonely and you may start to feel isolated.
-It’s important that you and your team have regular check-ins virtually so you can maintain a sense of “we’re all in this together”.
-Find an online tool that works for you whether it’s Microsoft teams, a conference call facility like Skype or by phone.
+If you live alone, you may start to feel isolated and lonely; this can impact your mental health while working from home.
+It’s important that you and your team have regular check-ins virtually so you can maintain friendships and collaborations.
+Find an online tool that works for you, such as Microsoft Teams, a conference call facility like Skype or by phone.
 Try to schedule these regular check-ins in advance and set aside 1 to 1 time with team members if you think they are struggling.

 3. Set up new ways of working

-Working remotely will require consideration as to how you will deliver work as a team – what collaborative working platforms will be used, how you will communicate and how you support each other through challenges.
-Some of it might be trial and error so it is also to think about how you will reflect on what’s working and what isn’t as we recognise this situation may well carry on for a number of months.
+Working remotely will require consideration as to how you will deliver work as a team.
+This includes deciding what collaborative working platforms will be used, how you will communicate and how you can support each other through challenges.
+Some of it might be trial and error so it is also to think about how you will reflect on what’s working and what isn’t.

 4. Take advantage of technology